some100/bootmgr-rs/README.md

 Integration tests can be run using `cargo xtask test run`.

-If the main program needs to be tested, then it can be run using `cargo xtask run`.
+If one of the frontends need to be tested, then it can be run using `cargo xtask run`.

 ## Fuzzing